Skip to main content

 Medical School: Indiana University School of Medicine

-Career Plans: Combined ID or Heme/Onc, advocacy, medical education
+Career Plans: Combined infectious disease or heme/onc, advocacy, medical education

 Hobbies: Horseback riding, frequenting farmers markets, cooking, discovering new restaurants with my husband